santiagosayshey/DigiBrain/content/AI Prompt.md

 I want proper callout titles.
 Don't do things like "understand topic here".
 Thats why we have specific callouts, so readers know what the callout is for.
 Its reductive. "topic" is good enough for an idea callout.

+You do not need to use every type of callout.
+You do not need to

 > [!motivation] Motivation
 >
 > **Purpose**: Introduce the problem that motivates the need for the main idea.
 This callout sets the stage, making the upcoming discussion relevant and urgent.